Loading...

 Oral contraceptives

 These reduce the risk of ovarian cancer in the general population and in gene mutation carriers.
-Their effect on breast cancer risk is uncertain because results research have not been consistent.
+Their effect on breast cancer r is uncertain because results of research have not been consistent.
 Some studies show an increase in risk and some show no effect.

 Weight